Guides

 Opium

 The area around Wexford Street isn’t short of a late night bar or two, but Opium is one of the swankier options.
-Spread over three floors, Opium is the place to be if you want to burn the midnight oil, with live DJs, theme nights and a cocktail menu with an Asian influence – think hibiscus margaritas and tropical whiskey sours.
+Spread over three floors, Opium is the place to be if you want to burn the midnight oil, with live DJs, theme nights and a cocktail menu with an Asian influence – think kiwi sake and a tropical Old Fashioned.
 On warmer days, the roof is retracted in their Botanical Garden, so you can enjoy cocktails under the summer sky.

 The Blind Pig

 Set up in the style of a 1920s speakeasy, you won’t know the exact location of the Blind Pig until you book a table.
 All you need to know is that it’s in Dublin’s city centre and the staff turn out some of the best cocktails in town.
-One of their bartenders is even the Diageo World Class Ireland Winner of 2021, so, you can be confident that whatever you order will be whipped up to perfection.
+One of their bartenders is even a previous Diageo World Class Ireland Winner, you can be confident that whatever you order will be whipped up to perfection.
 While their menu of classics is solid, like their award-winning margarita, it’s worth trying their more creative concoctions, with ingredients like hedgerow tinctures and herbal shrubs.

 4 Dame Lane